 The region’s entire offering tends to be thoughtfully crafted, dependable, and rewarding.
 When in doubt, basically, get a Douro.
 This goes for both red and white wines.

 There are plenty of very good ones for under 5€ at most groceries and wine stores, including the ever-present Esteva and Evel, as well as Porca de Murça.
-For something finer but still under 10€, try one of the reservas of the above producers, or go for Assobio, Duorum, Papa Figos, Cabeça de Burro, or splurge on a bottle of Duas Quintas, sometimes sold for 10€, sometimes for 13€.
+For something finer but still under 10€, try one of the reservas by the above producers, or go for Assobio, Duorum, Papa Figos, Cabeça de Burro, or splurge on a bottle of Duas Quintas, sometimes sold for 10€, sometimes for 13€.

-The flat, dry Alentejo, always hot in the summer and bone-chilling cold in the winter, is the agricultural backbone of Portugal.
+The flat, dry Alentejo, always hot in the summer and brutally cold in the winter, is the agricultural backbone of Portugal.
 It produces tons of inexpensive, usually bold, sometimes pugnacious wines.
 They’re increasingly popular all over the country and abroad, but are a little trickier.
 Some are outstanding and many are drinkable, but unless you know what you’re doing, you could end up with a lot of leftovers for cooking.
 We have three opened Alentejos next to the vinegar right now.

 But don’t be afraid to try them.
 Alentejo is ground zero for Portuguese experiments in wine production, and many once-horrible wines have been refined recently to compete with the good Douros.